Skip to content

 Kits for First Nations Communities

-Many First Nations Communities have been feeling the effects of the COVID-19 pandemic.
-With their locations often remote, access to items like food, hygiene supplies, and personal protective equipment is difficult and costly.
+Many First Nations Communities were especially feeling the effects of the COVID-19 pandemic.
+With their locations often remote, access to items like food, hygiene supplies, and personal protective equipment can be difficult and costly.

-GlobalMedic and Hydro One have partnered to produce and distribute 13,520 kits for First Nations communities across Ontario.
-These kits include dried foods like rice, lentils, pasta and more, as well as soap, a solar light, and reusable masks.
+GlobalMedic and Hydro One partnered to produce and distribute 13,520 kits for First Nations communities across Ontario.
+These kits included dried foods like rice, lentils, pasta and more, as well as soap, a solar light, and reusable masks.

-The kits can support a family for several weeks, and provides them with important resources to keep them safe and healthy during the COVID-19 pandemic.
+The kits were designed to support a family for several weeks, and provide them with important resources to keep them safe and healthy during the COVID-19 pandemic.

 Kit for First Nations families